 Origin Story

-We are a family that has been traveling across Turtle Island since 1990.
+Our family has been traveling across Turtle Island since 1990.
 Patricia Cajas, owner and operator, comes from the Kichwa community of Peguche, located in the Andes region of Northern Ecuador.
 Husband Marcos Arcentales has been living in Tkaronto since he was 2 years old.
-From a young age, he knew of the importance of keeping his Andean roots alive through music, and connecting with his indigenous cousins in the North.
+From a young age, he knew of the importance of keeping his Andean roots alive through music, and connecting with his Indigenous cousins in the North.
 Samay and Kinoo were both born in Toronto in the early nineties, and along with their parents, have followed the tradition of the Mindalae throughout their lives.

 PACHA Indigenous Art Collection,.
 “Pacha”, meaning earth in the Kichwa language, is not only a store, but a place where people are able to learn of the stories behind our precious items, which have been crafted by indigenous artists, families and collectives with you in mind.
 We see building community as the key to creating a real learning experience and exchange.